A PHP Developer in The JavaScript World

 $ bower install bootstrap

-And then we can add some candy to the page.
-That's needed because I want to learn how to compress and minify several CSS and JS files.
+Let's add some candy to the page.
+Later we will see how to compress and minify CSS and JS files.

 $ vim index.html